WrestleMania 33: Undercard matches

 In mid-2016, Chris Jericho and Kevin Owens began teaming and assisting each other.
 Jericho played a part in Owens winning the vacant Universal Championship.
 Over the next several months, Jericho assisted Owens in retaining his title in various defenses.
 The two also defeated Roman Reigns in a handicap match, with Jericho winning Reigns' United States Championship.
 After Owens retained his title at the Royal Rumble, Jericho accepted Goldberg's challenge on Owens' behalf for the Universal Championship at Fastlane, which was made official to the dismay of Owens.
 Jericho then held a "Festival of Friendship" for Owens, who turned on Jericho and brutally attacked him.
 In retaliation, Jericho cost Owens his Universal Championship match at Fastlane.
 On the following Raw, Jericho challenged Owens to a match at WrestleMania 33.
 Owens agreed only if it were for the United States Championship, and Jericho agreed.

 The Miz and Maryse (pictured) began a feud with John Cena and Nikki Bella that would lead to a mixed tag team match at WrestleMania 33, which would be Maryse's first match since her return to the company in 2016.

 At Elimination Chamber, The Miz was eliminated by John Cena in the WWE Championship Elimination Chamber match.
 Cena then eliminated Miz in the number one contender battle royal, and Miz retaliated by returning and eliminating Cena.
-Cena was then a guest on Miz TV where Miz criticized Cena for being a hypocrite, as Cena was basically doing the same thing that he himself had criticized The Rock for doing: leaving the WWE and going to Hollywood.
-Miz said that despite his hard work, he does not get the same opportunities as Cena, and he eliminated Cena to prevent him from going to WrestleMania 33.
+Cena was then a guest on Miz TV where Miz criticized Cena for being a hypocrite, as Cena was basically doing the same thing that he himself had criticized The Rock for doing: leaving WWE and going to Hollywood.
+Miz said that despite his hard work, he did not get the same opportunities as Cena, and he eliminated Cena to prevent him from going to WrestleMania 33.
 Cena criticized Miz for copying other people's gimmicks and moves, which caused Maryse to slap Cena for insulting her husband.
 Cena's girlfriend Nikki Bella then came out and Maryse and Miz retreated.
 During the following weeks, Miz and Maryse made fun of Cena and Nikki's reality show Total Bellas by impersonating them in "unaired footage".
 This ultimately led to Daniel Bryan scheduling a mixed tag team match between the two couples at WrestleMania.